Assyrian-Remote-OpenSource-Society/Assyrian-Dictionaries/README.md

 This repository should not include dictionaries that are not free.
 No potential harm should be caused to any author and/or publisher, not just to respect copyrights and avoid affecting their financial outcome, but to also prevent discouraging authors from producing dictionaries.

 Available dictionary web services should not be scraped to collect data.
-This would not only be harmful to the authors/publishers of the web-based dictionary, it would also be harmful to the language, as it could discourage further development of the dictionary.
+This would not only be harmful to the authors/publishers of the web-based dictionary, it would also be harmful to the language, as it could discourage further development of the affected dictionaries.

 ## Notes